-The Equal Protection Clause of the 14th Amendment to the U.S. Constitution generally protects individuals against discrimination on the basis of race, gender, national origin, and other classifications.
+The Equal Protection Clause of the 14th Amendment to the U.S. Constitution generally protects individuals against discrimination on the basis of race, gender, immigration status, and other classifications.
 In addition to this general constitutional protection, two major categories of anti-discrimination laws exist: those that apply in the employment context and those that apply to programs, i.e., the services and benefits an organization provides.
 This article focuses on anti-discrimination in the provision of programs.

 One anti-discrimination law that applies to programs and directly to CAAs as federal grantees is Title VI of the Civil Rights Act of 1964 (Title VI).
 Title VI prohibits discrimination based on race, color, or national origin in programs or activities that receive federal financial assistance, meaning that CAAs are prohibited from discriminating in the provision of their federally-funded services based on such classifications.
-Section 1981 of the Civil Rights Act of 1866 (Section 1981) is another anti-discrimination law that applies to certain programs.
+Section 1981 of the Civil Rights Act of 1866 (Section 1981) is another anti-discrimination law that applies to programs.
+While Section 1981 does not necessarily apply to all CAAs, it may influence the future of all anti-discrimination laws.
 Section 1981 prohibits racial discrimination in the making and enforcement of contracts.

 The anti-discrimination law that solely applies to CAAs with respect to their role as employers is Title VII of the Civil Rights Act of 1964 (Title VII).
 Title VII prohibits employers from making adverse employment decisions based on protected categories and is enforced by the federal agency, the Equal Employment Opportunity Commission (EEOC).
-This article does not delve into employment laws.
+This article does not delve into the potential DEI changes in employment laws.
+It is also interesting to note that the EEOC's position under the outgoing administration is that the SFFA decision did not speak to anti-discrimination laws in the employment context.

-SFFA: Affirmative Action and Anti-Discrimination Challenges
+SFFA: Sparking Affirmative Action and DEI Challenges